itchyny/lightline.vim/README.md

 ## Why yet another...?
 + vim-powerline is a nice plugin, but deprecated.
 + vim-airline is a nice plugin, but not configurable.
-Also, it does *too much* for other plugins, which should be done by uesrs in .vimrc.
+Also, it does *too much* for other plugins, which should be done by users in .vimrc.

 ## Author
 itchyny (https://github.com/itchyny)